mickeytheq/ZoopDocs/docs/shared/instructions/Instructions.md

 It is also supported on player cards for the rare cases that a player card alters the deckbuilding of the owning deck when added.

+Deckbuilding options are evaluated by card databases such as ArkhamDB and arkham.build in **top to bottom order** for each card.
+This is typically relevant for options that exclude cards, such as Preston.
+In Preston's case the 'no firearms' option must be first so that all firearms match it and are excluded, instead of matching the rogue 0-5 option which is further down the list.

 Instruction key: DeckbuildingOption

 Parameters: